Does your dog have a taste for veggies? Is it really safe for him to eat broccoli? In “Can Dogs Eat Broccoli,” we find out whether it’s okay to share!

 Ultimately, this question is the single most important one to ask: is broccoli safe for dogs?

-Thus far, we have learned that broccoli does have some good health benefits, including fiber and Vitamin C and lots of minerals.
+Thus far, we have learned that broccoli does have some health benefits, including fiber and Vitamin C and lots of minerals.
 But we have also learned that isothiocyanates, a component of broccoli, has been linked to gastrointestinal distress in dogs.

 Overall, for most dogs, broccoli can be fed so long as the amount is minimal and never exceeds 10 percent of your dog’s daily diet.
 But what we still, we don’t know is whether YOUR dog will experience gastrointestinal distress from consuming broccoli.

 Unfortunately, canine-specific veterinary research on broccoli toxicity in dogs is still insufficient to address this question on a breed-specific basis.
-This means we really don’t know whether some dogs might have gastrointestinal upset from eating broccoli in any amount.
+So, we really don’t know whether some dogs might have gastrointestinal upset from eating broccoli in any amount.
 This means the only way to know for sure right now is to feed broccoli and see what happens.

 Dogs are not so similarly blessed.
 Their digestive systems are less efficient at extracting the nutrients from densely fibrous vegetables.
 This is because they have not evolved to need vegetables and fruits in their diet the way we do.

-Steer clear of spices, oils and butter, which your dog doesn’t need and which may upset her stomach.
+Steer clear of spices, oils, and butter.
+Your dog doesn’t need them and they may upset her stomach.
 Also, never add garlic or onions as they are toxic to dogs.

 Simple steamed broccoli – more rather than less well done – is your best bet.
 Then cut the broccoli up into small bite-sized pieces to avoid a choking hazard.

 Steamed broccoli stems are acceptable to serve.

 Ultimately, the answer to this question depends on your dog.
 Never feed puppies broccoli, since their digestive systems are still maturing.
 But if your dog is aged 12 months or older, you can try feeding her a very small amount of broccoli.

 Keep it unseasoned, well steamed, and sliced into bite-size pieces.
 Then observe your dog to see how she does.
-If she exhibits no signs of gastrointestinal discomfort, you are probably safe.
+If she exhibits no signs of gastrointestinal discomfort, you’re probably safe.
 But only feed her broccoli prepared this way as an occasional treat.

 While dogs and people have been literally joined at the hip for centuries now, it is still important to remember that our digestive systems (unlike our hearts) are not identical twins.